wember/nanosim/docs/JIT_BEST_PRACTICES.md

 ## Overview

-Numba JIT compilation provides **70-106x speedup** by compiling Python functions to optimized machine code.
-Combined with parallel processing, this reduces production runs from **27 hours to 1.2 minutes** (~1400x total speedup).
+Numba JIT compilation provides **~3,881x speedup** (single-core) by compiling Python functions to optimized machine code.
+Combined with parallel processing on 16 cores, this reduces benchmark runs from **2.5 hours to 1 second** (~8,902x total speedup).

 ## Quick Start